Food Trip in Boracay

 Once you get away from the very touristy areas around White Beach, what you find are mellow locals, great prices, delicious Filipino cuisine, and yes…plenty of amazing beaches perfect for swimming, snorkeling, scuba diving, sunbathing, and letting life happen instead of rushing to control it.

 I found myself wondering if it was possibly real as I sat on the fine white sands under the shade of a waving palm tree sipping the water from an ice-cold coconut and talking with new friends about life, travel, philosophy, cultural differences, and what to do on a lazy Tuesday morning with the entire day spread out before me like a magic butterfly-shaped island, which, by the way, Boracay Island is.

-I waited for a Buko vendor and luckily I was able to saw one but they sell it like as if it was imported from the Caribbean, Imagine 120 Pesos for a cold Coconut Juice?
-Oh well, I just didnt care much about the cost, spending the afternoon under a shady palm tree with friends is priceless.
+I waited for a Buko vendor, and luckily, I saw one, but they sell it as if it was imported from the Caribbean, Imagine 120 Pesos for a cold Coconut Juice?
+Oh well, I just didn’t care much about the cost.
+Spending the afternoon under a shady palm tree with friends is priceless.